Space: 1999: Reception

+On the ways the second series differed from the first, Thomas Vinciguerra commented: "The music went from eerie to jazzy.
+If no longer ponderous, the episodes became clichéd or silly."

 Reviewing the show as a whole, science fiction historian John Clute described Space: 1999 as "visually splendid" but criticised what he regarded as the show's "mediocre acting" and "rotten scripts".

-Revival attempts and audio dramas

-Around the same time Message from Moonbase Alpha was being filmed, Johnny Byrne and Christopher Penfold attempted to revive the franchise as a movie series, similar to the way Star Trek had been revived cinematically in the late 1970s.
-The first film would have picked up the story several years after the series ended, and would have featured a heavily redesigned Moonbase Alpha.
-Ultimately, the project failed.